Jaws: The Revenge: Television airings

 Jaws: The Revenge was originally screened on AMC in the United States and on BBC1 in the United Kingdom.
 The AMC version includes a number of deleted and extended scenes that were removed from the original theatrical release.
-These include spoken narration prior to the opening credits explaining that some circumstances can be due to fate, and more dialogue between Ellen and Hoagie as well as between Michael and Jake.
+These include spoken narration prior to the opening credits explaining that some circumstances can be due to fate, and more dialogue between Ellen and Hoagie Newcombe (Caine) as well as between Michael and Jake.
 There are additional shots of the shark diving towards the submersible and slightly different angles showing Jake's death.

 The film's first broadcast on BBC became notorious for showing the film in an open matte (4:3) format, rather than the 2.40:1 ratio in which the film was intended to be exhibited.
 This meant that some wires needed to operate the mechanical shark were visible, rather than being obscured by black bars or a pan and scan system.

 Home media

 Jaws: The Revenge was the first film of the series to be released on DVD.
 It was released on Region 1 as a 'vanilla' disc by Goodtimes, featuring Spanish and French subtitles.
 The feature is presented in a non-anamorphic 2.35:1 widescreen transfer.
 The soundtrack was presented in Dolby Digital 4.1, with one reviewer saying that the "stereo separation is great with ocean waves swirling around you, the bubbles going by during the scuba scenes, and Hoagie's airplane flying around behind you."
 The same reviewer praised the image transfer of McPherson's "extremely well photographed" cinematography.
-The film was re-released on DVD by Universal on June 3, 2003, in an anamorphic transfer.
+The film was re-released on DVD by Universal Pictures Home Entertainment on June 3, 2003, in an anamorphic transfer.
 In 2015, Jaws: The Revenge was re-released on DVD as part of a three movie multi-pack, along with Jaws 2 and Jaws 3-D.

 Universal Pictures released Jaws: The Revenge on Blu-ray on June 14, 2016.
 The bonus features on the disc are the film's theatrical trailer and the restored original theatrical ending in high definition.
 Universal released Jaws: The Revenge on 4K Ultra HD Blu-ray on July 23, 2024, alongside Jaws 3-D. The 4K remaster was criticised for the use of AI upscaling and digital noise reduction.